-The Branch rules should stipulate the matters that should be discussed at the AGM.
+The Branch Rules should stipulate the matters that should be discussed at the AGM.
 All other matters come under the classification of special business.

 The Branch AGM must be held each year in accordance with State Regulations.
-Please contact your State Department of Fair Trading or equivalent for information.
+Usually, AGMs are held within one month of the Branch's Financial Year and require a minimum of 21 days notice to all Branch Members.
+Please contact your State Department of Fair Trading or equivalent for further information.
 At every Branch AGM the following business must be conducted:

+- Approval of the previous AGM Minutes

 - Election of Committee

 - Receiving of the President's Report

 - Receiving of the Financial Report